 of Ukrainians, including students and elites.
 Dr Szostek will also use her stay at Kyiv Mohyla Academy to improve her Ukrainian language skills.

-Project partners include the National University of Kyiv Mohyla Academy and the UK Foreign and Commonwealth Office.
+Project partners included the National University of Kyiv Mohyla Academy and the UK Foreign and Commonwealth Office.

-Stratnarra is funded by a grant from the European Commission under the Marie Skłodowska-Curie Fellowship programme.
+Stratnarra was funded by a grant from the European Commission under the Marie Skłodowska-Curie Fellowship programme.